 To present a parable version: imagine you are a feudal lord again.
 You acquire a gardener.
 After twenty years of faithful service, the gardener develops a serious drinking problem.
 You keep finding him curled up in flowerbeds, while dandelions sprout everywhere and the sedge begins to die.
 But the gardener is well connected, and getting rid of him would offend people you don't feel it would be wise to offend.
 So you acquire a new servant, ostensibly to polish the doorknobs or perform some other meaningless task.
 In fact, you make sure the person you get as doorknob polisher is actually an experienced gardener.
 So far, so good.
-The problem is, in a corporate environment, you can't just summon a new servant, make up an impressive-sounding title for him ("High Seneschal of the Entryways"), and tell him his real job is to take over when the gardener is drunk.
-You have to come up with an elaborate fake description of what a doorknob polisher would, in fact, do; coach your new gardener in how to pretend he's the best doorknob polisher in the kingdom; and then use the description of his duties as the basis of periodic boxticking performance reviews.

-And if the gardener sobers up and doesn't want some young punk messing with his business-now you have a full-time doorknob polisher on your hands.
+The problem is, in a corporate environment, you can't just summon a new servant, make up an impressivesounding title for him ("High Seneschal of the Entryways"), and tell him his real job is to take over when the gardener is drunk.
+You have to come up with an elaborate fake description of what a doorknob polisher in the kingdom; and then use the description of his duties as the basis of periodic box-ticking performance reviews.
+And if the gardener sobers up and doesn't want some young punk messing with his business now you have a full-time doorknob polisher on your hands.